High School Programming Contest

 The High School Programming Contest is a challenging and fun opportunity for high school students to improve their Java or Python programming skills.
 The event encourages the development of creative problem-solving and communication skills as students work with their teammates to generate solutions to programming problems.

 High school students in grades 10, 11 and 12 are invited to enter.
 Students will work in four-person teams.
 Each school may enter two teams.
 Spaces are limited and will be confirmed on a first-come first-served basis.

 What is the contest?

-Teams will be given problems to solve using Java and will have three hours to implement solutions.
+Teams will be given problems to solve using Java or Python (their choice) and will have three hours to implement solutions.
 Solutions will be judged for correctness and speed of solving.
 View the contest specifications and rules.

 Where is the contest?

 The contest will be held in the computer labs in the College of Engineering East Hall at VCU.